 The Master of Energy Change degree is designed to meet the needs of professionals, equipping them to engage with the many challenges of energy change.
 The program brings together the wide-ranging expertise present at ANU covering policy, legal, environmental and regulatory aspects of energy change, underpinned by a fundamental scientific and technical base.

-Prospective students may also be interested in the Master of Engineering (Solar Energy Technologies).
+Prospective students may also be interested in the Master of Engineering in Renewable Energy.

 The requirement for admission is a Bachelor degree or international equivalent with an average mark of at least 70% and at least eight courses in cognate disciplines (physics, chemistry, biology, engineering mathematics, economics, law, environmental studies, political science or sociology).